Blosc/bloscpack/README.rst

 * Refactor compression and decompression to use file_pointers instead of file_name strings.
 This would allow using cStringIO to create in-memory file-like containers.
 Great for testing and maybe other use-cases too.
+* Deafaults everywhere.
+To improve the semantics of future library usage, whenever we see a keyword argument that has a defined default, that default should be used.
+Should make the whole thing more coherent.
 * partial decompression?
 * add --raw-input and --raw-output switches to allow stuff like: cat file | blpk --raw-input --raw-output compress > file.blp